HIST 101. Western Civilization I. 3 Credits.

 This course examines the "long" Civil Rights Movement, surveying not only the well-known struggles of the 1954-1965 period, but also significant episodes that came before and after that famous era.
 Along the way, the class explores contemporaries' accounts of the movement, how the crusade has been portrayed over the years, how Americans remember the saga nowadays, and civil rights today.
-S, odd years.
+On demand.

 HIST 260.
 Slaves, Citizens and Social Change.
 3 Credits.

 Through intense role playing and a highly interactive learning environment, students in this course explore key historic debates in American history about slavery, capitalism, citizenship, and women's roles.
 Class sessions are student-centered and directed, while professors advise, guide and evaluate oral and written work.
-On demand.
+F, even years.

 HIST 269.
 World War II.
 3 Credits.

 A brief survey of the background, strategy and major campaigns of World War II including some of the diplomatic and political problems encountered by the major belligerents.
 The course includes extensive use of documentary film.
-S, odd years.
+On demand.

 HIST 300.
 Topics in History.
 1 Credit.

 Topics in history which allow the student to study a specialized subject.
 4 credits may apply to the history minor; 6 credits to the history major.
 Repeatable to 6 credits.
-Repeatable to 6 credits.
-F,S.
+Repeatable to 6.00 credits.
+On demand.

 HIST 325.
 American West.
 3 Credits.

 Explores the lives of diverse peoples living in western North America from the 16th century to the present.
 Topics include migrations, intercultural interactions, environmental change, and the West in popular culture.
-On demand.
+F, odd years.

 HIST 327.
 France and Empire.
 3 Credits.